nubotix/marscollective.co/content/blog/2020-09-09/index.md

 ---
-key: post-item
+key: blog-item
 titles:
   en: A digital agency, but different
   es: Una agencia digital, pero diferente
   pt: Uma agência digital, só que diferente
 descriptions:
-  en: 'These are some questions we hear when we talk about Mars for the first time
+  en:
-    to clients, providers, and even colleagues, and one of them is: "what’s different?".
+    'These are some questions we hear when we talk about Mars for the first time to clients, providers, and even colleagues, and one of them is: "what’s different?".
 In this post, we explain the reason why we consider ourselves different than an agency.'